victorcai2020/Wiki_Wizard/README.md

 # Wiki_Wizard
 In a magical world, monsters have been popping up and attacking the locals.
-Help Wiki to defeat the monsters and save the village!
+Help Wiki to defeat the monsters and restore order.

 Current release: